Portugal's Nationality Law Changes 2026: What Investors Need to Know

 Final Thoughts: Clarity Over Noise

-For investors thinking ahead, Portugal’s Golden Visa programme remains a top choice for securing Plan B Residency with a clear path to Permanent Residency and a flexible avenue to EU Citizenship.
-Our team at La Vida is here to guide you with confidence.
+For investors thinking ahead, Portugal’s Golden Visa program remains a top choice for securing Plan B Residency with a clear path to Permanent Residency and a flexible avenue to EU Citizenship.
+As always, La Vida is here to guide you — with the up-to-date expertise and legal partnerships to navigate whatever comes next.

 Get in Touch